Dardani: Emergence

 The territory of present-day Kosovo which formed the core area of the Dardani has been inhabited since the Neolithic era.
 Runik and Vlashnjë are two of the most significant sites in the Neolithic period.
 During the late 3rd millennium BCE, Proto-Indo-European tribes migrated and settled in the region alongside the existing Neolithic population.
 New practices in agriculture and cattle breeding appear in this period and new settlements formed in Kosovo.
 Co-existence and intermingling of the Neolithic population and the PIE-speakers gave rise to the material culture which developed in the Bronze Age (2100-1100 BCE) in settlements including Vlashnjë, Korishë, Pogragjë, Bardhi i Madh and Topanicë.
-In the Iron Age habitation further developed with the emergence of the Glasinac-Mat culture, an Illyrian material culture which developed in the Iron Age western Balkans.
-The Dardani - as they became known in classical antiquity - were one of the particular groups of the Glasinac-Mat culture.

 Archaeological research in the territory of Dardania greatly expanded since 2000.
 In contemporary research, a periodization of four phases of development of pre-Roman Dardania is being utilized: